yodaliu0414/obsidian-easily-habit-tracker/README.md

 A flexible and powerful plugin for tracking habits directly within your periodic (daily, weekly, monthly) notes and visualizing your progress with highly customizable, interactive views.

+## Requirements
+* Periodic Notes: This plugin relies heavily on the **Periodic Notes** plugin to find and process your habit data.
+You must have it installed and configured for the types of notes (daily, weekly, etc.) you want to track.
 ## **Features**

 * ✅ **Inline Habit Tracking:** Track habits directly in your notes using four different interactive types: